zhaohanxiong/OxfordCVM/resources/tech_meetings/2022-11-24_collaborate_with_continuous_integration_and_GitHub_actions.md

   - Difficult to retrace mistakes and also keep track of very large projects involving many team members

 ### How to Add Code Changes
-- Code changes should be added incrementally to avoid large changes over multiple files which are difficult to track when bugs occur:
+- Code changes should be added incrementally to avoid large changes over multiple files which are difficult to track when bugs occur
+- You should aim to minimize the number of files you are changing at any one time
 - It is important to always be concious of the code changes you are making:
   - How it impacts existing code
   - How it affects other team members